microsoft/llmops-workshop/labs/lesson_02/lab02.md

 ![LLMOps Workshop](images/17.12.2023_23.58.57_REC.png)

-With the Runtime selected and the Connections already configured we can run the flow, for this just click on the Run button, located at the top of the page.
+With the Runtime selected and the Connections already configured, you can initiate the flow by clicking on the "Run" button located at the top of the page.

 ![LLMOps Workshop](images/17.12.2023_22.55.51_REC.png)

-Notice that the input used in the execution is indicated in the input section of the flow.
+The input used in the flow execution is indicated in its input section.

 ![LLMOps Workshop](images/17.12.2023_22.58.42_REC.png)